-In particular this space will give you further details about the upcoming Engage: Social Media Michaelmas series. #OxEngage offers a full term of events (lunchtime seminars, courses, workshops etc.) to explore different social media strategies and digital tools for use in an academic setting.
-See the full programme here.
-This year we are delighted to announce that there will be sessions led by:
+In particular this space will give you further details about the upcoming #OxEngage Programme. #OxEngage is organised by IT Services and the Bodleian Libraries, and offers a full term of events (lunchtime seminars, courses, workshops etc.) to explore the use of digital technologies for use in impact, outreach and engagement.
+This year we are delighted to announce that the programme will include the following:

-- staff from across the university departments, museums and libraries on topics ranging from: academic blogging and tweeting, using ICT to connect with schools, and sharing research findings via infographics.
+- sessions led by staff from across the University’s departments, museums and libraries on topics ranging from hackathons and connecting schools with science research to sharing research findings via infographics;